Why Earn the Clinical Military Counseling Certificate (CMCC)?

 The CMCC is a certificate of completion program that promotes the highest standard of excellence providing best practices for competent and ethical clinical practice among counselors and other behaviorally-licensed professionals:

 - Military family members

 Five training modules offer clinicians comprehensive knowledge and skill-based material on the military culture, medical, psychosocial, behavioral, mental health, military family life, career transition and reintegration, and military resiliency.
-The training offers 12 hours of self-paced online continuing education using videotape presentations and interviews with active-duty service members, veterans, and military families.
+The training offers 12 hours of non-interactive self-paced online continuing education using videotape presentations and interviews with active-duty service members, veterans, and military families.
 The CMCC training assists counseling and other behaviorally licensed professionals in the assessment, diagnosis, and treatment of mental health conditions in the military versus civilian culture.
 The unique aspect of this training considers the service member and veteran’s medical-physical health, with co-occurring mental health conditions that impact the mind, body, and spirit.

 - Practice guidelines, research, and evidence-based practices for military counseling competence are shared based on the course instructor’s 10th professional text Clinical Military Counseling (American Counseling Association/Wiley Publishing, 2021).

 - Over 6 hours of instructor-led videotape presentations with PowerPoint slides, and clickable links to military resources.

 - Over 3+ hours of recorded videotape interviews with the following experts: